LucieLuS/STAT432/README.md

 ## Code more information about the trending searches
 - What's our X? (piexel)
-- Covariates: readership, discussion posts, top 10 comments from the most commented/leading Weibo posts under that trending search harshtag
+- Attributes of X: readership, discussion posts, top 10 comments from the most commented/leading Weibo posts under that trending search harshtag

+## Meeting memo 10/12
+- Web-scrapping to extend what we have for the attributes of X: 主持人、热度、讨论度、置顶post、置顶post下排行前10的评论
+- With the host, we are able to distinguish which trending searches are ininitiated by the state-owned media.
+We are able to point out the causal arrow: Do media respond or do they initiate?
+- Look into `brandwatch`
+- Check methods and tools in addition to bag-of-words & jieba package